Kingdom of Aksum: Foreign relations, trade, and economy

 Aksum was an important participant in international trade from the first century AD (Periplus of the Erythraean Sea) until circa the later part of the 1st millennium when it succumbed to a long decline against pressures from the various Islamic powers leagued against it.

 Covering parts of what is now northern Ethiopia and southern and eastern Eritrea, Aksum was deeply involved in the trade network between the Indian subcontinent and the Mediterranean (Rome, later Byzantium), exporting ivory, tortoise shell, gold and emeralds, and importing silk and spices.
 Aksum's access to both the Red Sea and the Upper Nile enabled its strong navy to profit in trade between various African (Nubia), Arabian (Yemen), and Indian states.

 The main exports of Aksum were, as would be expected of a state during this time, agricultural products.
 The land was much more fertile during the time of the Aksumites than now, and their principal crops were grains such as wheat, barley and teff.
 The people of Aksum also raised cattle, sheep, and camels.
 Wild animals were also hunted for things such as ivory and rhinoceros horns.
 They traded with Roman traders as well as with Egyptian and Persian merchants.
 The empire was also rich with gold and iron deposits.
 These metals were valuable to trade, but another mineral was also widely traded: salt.
 Salt was abundant in Aksum and was traded quite frequently.

 It benefited from a major transformation of the maritime trading system that linked the Roman Empire and India.
 This change took place around the start of the first century.
 The older trading system involved coastal sailing and many intermediary ports.
 The Red Sea was of secondary importance to the Persian Gulf and overland connections to the Levant.
-Starting around first century, a route from Egypt to India was established, making use of the Red Sea and using monsoon winds to cross the Arabian Sea directly to southern India.
+Starting around the first century, a route from Egypt to India was established, making use of the Red Sea and using monsoon winds to cross the Arabian Sea directly to southern India.
 By about 100 AD, the volume of traffic being shipped on this route had eclipsed older routes.
 Roman demand for goods from southern India increased dramatically, resulting in greater number of large ships sailing down the Red Sea from Roman Egypt to the Arabian Sea and India.

 Although excavations have been limited, fourteen Roman coins dating to the second and third centuries have been discovered at Aksumite sites like Matara.
 This suggests that trade with the Roman Empire existed at least since this period.